-If a quorum is present at the annual meeting, the ratification of the appointment of Deloitte & Touche requires the affirmative vote of at least a majority of the votes cast on the matter.
+If a quorum is present at the annual meeting, the ratification of the selection of Deloitte & Touche requires the affirmative vote of at least a majority of the shares of our common stock present in person or by proxy at the meeting and entitled to vote.
 Your board of directors recommends a vote "FOR" such ratification.

-If the stockholders fail to ratify the appointment of Deloitte & Touche as our independent registered public accounting firm, it is not anticipated that Deloitte & Touche will be replaced in 2024.
-Such lack of approval will, however, be considered by the Audit Committee in selecting our independent registered public accounting firm for 2025.
+If the stockholders fail to ratify the selection of Deloitte & Touche as our independent registered public accounting firm, it is not anticipated that Deloitte & Touche will be replaced in 2025.
+Such lack of approval will, however, be considered by the Audit Committee in selecting our independent registered public accounting firm for 2026.
 Even if the selection is ratified, the Audit Committee may, in its discretion, select a different independent registered public accounting firm at any time during the year if it determines that such a change would be in the best interests of the Company and its stockholders.